Center-for-Health-Data-Science/bulkDGD/data/model/readme.md

 A PyTorch file containing the state of the trained Gaussian mixture model.

-## `training_genes.txt`
+## `genes.txt`

-A plain text file containing the list of genes (represented by their Ensembl IDs) used to train the DGD model.
+A plain text file containing the list of genes (represented by their Ensembl IDs) included in the DGD model.

 Example: